numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 \min_\mathbf{x} f_\theta(\mathbf{x})`, in the multi-objective case this is the indicator value of an approximation of the Pareto front.
 This reference indicator value depends on the specific instance :math:`\theta`, and thus does the target indicator value.
-Based on this reference value and a set of target precision values |DI| we define for each problem instance and each precision a target value
+Based on this :reference value and a set of target precision values |DI| (independent :of the instance) we define for each problem instance and each precision :a target value

 .. math::
    :nowrap: